csswizardry/csswizardry.github.com/case-studies-bskyb.md

 ## Aluminium

-After Sky Bet was launched, and my time was getting increasingly stretched between products, I—along with members of the design team—began work on
+After Sky Bet was launched, and my time was getting increasingly stretched between products, I—with input from members of the design team—began work on
 <cite>Aluminium</cite>, a UI Toolkit built on top of
 [inuitcss](http://inuitcss.com). <cite>Aluminium</cite>’s aim was to allow other developers (particularly non-front-end savvy Software Engineers) to build UIs